blissjaspis/education/private-docker-registry.md

 ## Alternative: Using Caddy Instead of Nginx

-If you prefer Caddy over Nginx, here's the equivalent configuration for the registry authentication.
+If you prefer Caddy over Nginx, here's the configuration.
 Caddy handles SSL certificates automatically with Let's Encrypt.

 ### Caddy Configuration (Caddyfile)